24 Things to do in Valencia, Spain (+ map): Best places to visit

 For a small fee, you can step out onto the terrace and enjoy views of the meander of the River Thuringia and the old town.

-Opening hours: Torres de Serranos is open Tuesday to Saturday 10:00-19:00 and Sunday and public holidays 10:00-14:00.
+Opening hours: Torres de Serranos is open Tuesday to Saturday 10:00-19:00 (with a break between 1400-15:00) and on Sundays and public holidays 10:00-14:00.

 How to get here: Torres de Serranos is easily accessible from the historic centre – it’s on its northern edge.
 The bus stop is a few metres from the monument.